Songbirdwhosing/EgLaptopDotfiles/README.md

-# My minimalistic sway configuration that just works
+# My sway configuration that just works
 and that I'll finish someday

 - **OS** - Manjaro